 To advance sustainable manufacturing practices and promote resource efficiency, US industries need reliable measurement methods to evaluate sustainability performances such as energy and material consumption, emissions, waste, and water usage of manufacturing processes.
-However, the current use of ad-hoc methods and unstructured data to describe the sustainability of specific manufacturing processes cannot effectively support the development of the needed reliable measurement methods.
-Furthermore, the industry lacks the needed measurement science and structured information base for characterizing manufacturing processes that will allow evaluation of sustainability performances and facilitate industry adoption of resulting standards for sustainable manufacturing.
+However, the current use of ad-hoc methods and unstructured data to describe sustainability of specific manufacturing processes cannot effectively support the development of the needed reliable measurement methods.
+Furthermore, industry lacks the needed measurement science, and structured information base for characterizing manufacturing processes that will allow evaluation of sustainability performances and facilitate industry adoption of resulting standards for sustainable manufacturing.

 There is a need to develop formal methods and standards for acquiring and exchanging information about manufacturing processes.
 This approach will enable manufacturers and solution providers the necessary tools and techniques to characterize manufacturing processes in a consistent and computer interpretable way.
 Ultimately this would lead to a collective effort by the manufacturing sector to support effective communication of computational analytics and sharing of sustainability performance data and help establish a consolidated repository for reuse of these models.

 Manufacturers need models to improve operations, to protect the environment, to share information, and to compose them into systems.
 System characterization, whether it be the individual manufacturing process or the broader manufacturing system, defines the frame of reference needed to evaluate and improve the performance of a given system against a norm.
 Using valued manufacturing models, manufacturers will be better equipped to simulate, improve, and optimize key manufacturing processes.